smahomade/ServiceNow100/Topic1to4-Markdown-Examples/T2-ClientScript-BusinessRules.md

-# TOPIC 2: Creating onLoad ScratchPad
+# TOPIC 2: Create a ScratchPad for Manager Info, using ClientScript and Business Rule

 ## 1. Create a Client Script for the Scratch Pads